tareq7755/open-street-wrapper/README.md

 - Clone the project.
 - `cd` into the project directory.
 - `docker build -t open-street-wrapper .` to build the image
-- `docker run -it -v "$(pwd)":/app -w /app node:14-alpine npm run test` to run the tests.
-- `docker run -it -v "$(pwd)":/app -w /app node:14-alpine npm run lint` to lint the code.
-- `docker run --name open-street-wrapper -it --rm -p 3000:3000 open-st reet-wrapper` to run the container.
+- `docker run --name open-street-wrapper -it --rm -p 3000:3000 open-street-wrapper` to run the container.
 - `docker stop open-street-wrapper` to stop the app once done.

+## Tests and linting
+- `docker run --rm -it -v "$(pwd)":/app -w /app node:19-alpine3.18 npm run test` to run the tests.
+- `docker run --rm -it -v "$(pwd)":/app -w /app node:19-alpine3.18 npm run lint` to lint the code.

 ## API
-The app exposes one single endpoint `/api/v1/features` which accepts query parameters:
+The app exposes a single endpoint `/api/v1/features` which accepts the following query parameters:
 - minLon
 - minLat
 - maxLon